hnahtneyugn/PPO-GAE-Lunar-Lander-V3/README.md

 ## About this project

 This is the final project for the course Foundations of Artificial Intelligence (AIT2004#) at the University of Engineering and Technology, Vietnam National University (UET–VNU).

-It was completed during the second semester of the second year.
+It was completed during the 2nd semester of the 2nd year.

 ## Usage